chrisbroski/supportyourlocal/README.md

 Put sites in /srv/bandname/supportyourlocal /srv/bandname/kandy

-I don't think duration should be required on songs.

 #### Front End

 * Front-end nav build from JSON
 * video embed (FB and YouTube)
 * Songs page.
 If no releases, then list.
-* If releases, then show with top button to "All Songs"
-* Include upcoming releases somehow?

 ### Tests